© Matt Eich

 "1) Which photographers consistently seem to inspire you?"

 That's a hard question.
 Before I got into photography, I was really into music.
-The thing among people who listen to a lot of music if somebody asks what's your favorite band, and you'd say, "Well, this week it's so-and-so."
+The thing among people who listen to a lot of music if somebody asks what's your favorite band, and you'd say, "Well, this week it's so-and-so.""2) What do you feel has been the best help to you in developing a personal vision?"

 It's kind of like that with photography.
 It comes and goes and depends on my mood.
 Eugene Richards is someone who's always inspired me ever since I first saw his stuff.
 The same for [Antonin] Kratochvil.
 Recently, I've been really into Alec Soth's work.
 He's got a different way of seeing that's really cool.